hu553in/cryptographer/README.md

 * keys: `5`, `2`, `7`, `6`, `1`, `8`, `3`, `9`, `4`, `6`, `2`, `3`, `8`, `5`, `1`, `4`
 * round key calculation algorithm: `key * 7 / 2`

+The program works with texts which are encoded using UTF-8, so Feistel network's block size equals 4.

 Also, this app can try to break Vigenere cipher using the frequency cryptanalysis.

 **Note:** the probability of the successful breaking is directly proportional